-FGTS is currently in compliance with its Metro-issued franchise and NSL.
-The applicant has not had any compliance issues with regard to Metro regulations within the last two years nor has FGTS had any operational or compliance issues during the term of its franchise.
+WLR is currently in compliance with its Metro-issued NSL.
+The applicant has not had any compliance issues with regard to Metro regulations within the last two years.

 (7) Such other factors as the Chief Operating Officer deems appropriate for purposes of making such determination.